klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

 #### `singularity shell` wrapper script `ccpe-shell`

-This is a convenience wrapper script and is not usefull if you want to pass arguments to singularity (rather than to the shell it starts).
+This is a convenience wrapper script and is not useful if you want to pass arguments to singularity (rather than to the shell it starts).

 The script does a clean-up of the modules in your environment and then cleans up Lmod